ANNUAL SNAPSHOT FY 22-23

 The 2022-2023 annual snapshot highlights the work we accomplished while rebounding from the pandemic, rising inflation and the continuing struggle for parents and caregivers to succeed.

-Internally, the agency grew by 20% and we promoted 161 employees, and we developed a new company wide system with a focus on core competencies and key performance indicators that guide each staff member’s work.
+Internally, the agency grew by 20%.
+We promoted 161 employees.
+We developed a new company wide system that focuses on core competencies and key performance indicators to guide each staff member’s work.
 We also increased compliance training and fine-tuned procedures to comply with regulatory requirements and manage operational changes.

 Dr. Michael Olenick's signature.